 Sometimes even praise isn’t enough

 Some women employees’ lack of confidence is altogether less manifest.
-The consequences can be very different to those outlined above yet every bit as harmful.
+The consequences can be very different from those outlined above yet every bit as harmful.

 “Imposter syndrome” was at first thought to be a distinct and ingrained personality trait.
 The consensus that has emerged more recently is that it’s a kind of reaction – one that almost anyone might exhibit in response to certain situations.